 *Survival actions are claims for the conscious pain and suffering of your loved one from the time of the accident until the time of death.

 It is the goal of every insurance adjuster to minimize claims payouts to increase the profits of the company.
 Adjusters are often rewarded by their employers for resolving claims quickly and for a minimal sum or no compensation at all to the injured claimant.
 Therefore, the goal and purpose of an insurance company is in direct conflict with your best interests.

-Insurance companies often send adjusters directly to your home with a checkbook in hand within days or hours of an accident.
+Insurance companies often send adjusters directly to your home with a checkbook in hand within days or hours of your accident.
 They know you are at your most vulnerable at this time.
-They want to settle your claim before you can consult an attorney.
+They want to settle your claim before you can consult an attorney or even a doctor regarding your injuries.
 Under the laws of your state, you may have a period of years within which to bring your claim.
 Thus, there is no reason to feel pressure to accept a quick or unreasonable settlement offer.
-Take your time and seek the advice of counsel before accepting any money or signing any documents from the insurance company.
-Once you sign a release, the claim is over.
-If you change your mind, the insurance company will not be responsible for any additional payment on your claim.
-Additionally, you may subject yourself to claims by other beneficiaries for failure to properly pursue the claim on behalf of the Estate.
+Take your time, consult your doctor and seek the advice of counsel before accepting any money or signing any documents from the insurance company.
+Once you sign a release, your claim is over.
+If you change your mind, or your injuries worsen, the insurance company will not be responsible for any additional payment on your claim.